 Are Breathalyzers Accurate?

-The short answer to are breathalyzers accurate is a resounding no, and that fact can be a big advantage for you if you have been arrested for DWI in Houston.
+In short, the answer is no. Moreover, that fact can be a big advantage if you’re arrested for DWI in Houston.
 Breathalyzer is actually a brand name that has become synonymous with the technology similar to Xerox, but other brands include BAC Datamaster, Alcoscan, Alcosensor and Intoxilyzer.
-The technology was invented by inventor Robert Frank Borkenstein in the 1950s.

 Most breathalyzers report test results by a measurement of 210 ltr while the average breathalyzer tests an average of 80cc of breath.
 It only takes approximately one millionth of an ounce of alcohol in that small a size breath sample to get a .10, which is a significantly illegal reading based on a extremely small sample size.
 This type of science would not be taken seriously in any other field.